quixio/quix-docs/docs/kb/what-is-quix.md

 Quix provides several APIs to help you work with streaming data.
 These include:

-* [**Stream Writer API**](../apis/streaming-writer-api/overview.md): enables you to send any data to a Kafka topic in Quix using HTTP.
+* [**Streaming Writer API**](../apis/streaming-writer-api/overview.md): enables you to send any data to a Kafka topic in Quix using HTTP.
 This API handles encryption, serialization, and conversion to the Quix Streams format, ensuring efficiency and performance of down-stream processing regardless of the data source.
-* [**Stream Reader API**](../apis/streaming-reader-api/overview.md): enables you to push live data from a Quix topic to your application, ensuring low latency by avoiding any disk operations.
+* [**Streaming Reader API**](../apis/streaming-reader-api/overview.md): enables you to push live data from a Quix topic to your application, ensuring low latency by avoiding any disk operations.
 * [**Query API**](../apis/query-api/overview.md): enables you to query persisted data streams.
-This is provided primarily for testing purposes.
+This is provided primarily for testing purposes. **Note:** available to legacy customers only.
 * [**Portal API**](../apis/portal-api/overview.md): enables you to automate Quix tasks such as creating environments, topics, and deployments.

 ### Quix Streams